-Water resources strategy for the East Midlands
+Water resources strategy for the West Midlands

 The Environment Agency has developed a suite of National and Regional Water Resources Strategies that will protect the environment while encouraging sustainable development.
 The strategies look 25 years ahead, considering the needs for water both of the environment and of society, and examining the uncertainties about future water demand and availability.
-This leaflet for the East Midlands summarises aspects of the Agency's Midlands and Anglian Region strategies.
-The findings in this document are relevant to everyone who has an interest in the future development of the East Midlands.
+This leaflet for the West Midlands summarises aspects of the Agency's Midlands Region Strategy and the Strategy for Wales.
+The findings in this document are relevant to everyone who has an interest in the future development of the West Midlands.

-The East Midlands extends over about a third of the Agency's Midlands Region and roughly half of the Agency's Anglian Region.
-Principal rivers in the East Midlands are the Rivers Derwent, Dove, Soar, Trent, Ancholme, Witham, Welland, Nene, and their subcatchments (Figure 1).
-The East Midlands landscape ranges from the Peak District uplands, to the low-lying and intensively farmed agricultural plains of the Fens and the lower reaches of the Trent catchment, to the East Anglian coastal estuaries and marshes.
+The West Midlands extends over about half of the Agency's Midlands Region, and roughly a tenth of the Environment Agency Wales water management area.
+Principal rivers in the West Midlands are the Rivers Wye, Severn, Avon, Stour, Tern, Teme, Trent, Sow, Dove, Tame, and their sub-catchments (Figure 1).
+The West Midlands landscape ranges from the rolling hills of Herefordshire and the Malverns, to the intensively farmed agricultural plains of the Shropshire Plain and Vale of Evesham, to the urban expanse of the Birmingham conurbation.